0

 Government’s Justification on Petrol Price In Pakistan:

 Government officials argue that the adjustments are necessary and driven by international trends.
-They also highlight the nation’s financial commitments, especially those to the IMF, which call for structural changes, including adjustments to fuel prices.
+They also highlight the nation’s financial commitments, especially those to the IMF.
+Meanwhile they call for structural changes, including adjustments to fuel prices.

-The Finance Division claims that these price increases are a component of initiatives to guarantee long-term sustainability, lower the budget deficit, and stabilize the economy.
+The Finance Division claimed that these price increases were a component of initiatives to guarantee long-term sustainability.
+They believed in lowering the budget deficit and stabilizing the economy.

 What Takes Place Next?